 11. Don’t forget the Bill of Lading

-A bill of lading is a legal agreement between the customer and the mover, detailing the quantity of goods, locations, start and end times, total cost, and how the customer will pay.
+A bill of lading is a legal agreement between the customer and the mover, detailing the number of goods, locations, start and end times, total cost, and how the customer will pay.
 Some will also break down all items.
 For all intents and purposes, this serves as your receipt and should be issued at the beginning of the move or once the truck is packed.

 12. Factor in tip